anzipex/keusb/README.md

 This project is a forked version of the Ke-USB24R module driver, with modifications aimed at enhancing its functionality.

+## Compatibility:
+This program is compatible with Windows OS only.

 ## Key Modifications:

 1. **Automatic COM port detection:** The COM port number is now automatically determined from 1 to 256, instead of the previous range of 1 to 9.